robotic-vision-lab/Incremental-Persistence-Algorithm/README.md

 ### References

 [1] H. Edelsbrunner, D. Letscher, and A. Zomorodian, "Topological persistence
-    and simplification", Discrete and Computational Geometry, pp. 511-533, 2002.
+    and simplification," Discrete and Computational Geometry, pp. 511-533, 2002.

 ### License